Combating Mood Disorders With Food

 Do Not Skip Meals

 The types of food you eat, and when and how much you eat, can also affect your mood.
-It is good to eat small amounts of food frequently through the day so that you can keep your energy levels and mood more constant.
+It is beneficial to eat small amounts of food frequently throughout the day, allowing you to maintain more consistent blood-sugar levels and promote a better mood.

 Limit Your Sugar